15 Insanely AMAZING Day Trips from Merida

 Yaxcopoil Hacienda

-You can tour the grand rooms with their original European furniture and the henequen shredding plant with its engines and machines from the 1800s, and get a sense of the opulence and splendor of that time period.
-You can also see some ancient Maya ruins and relics.
+You can tour the grand rooms with their original European furniture and the henequen shredding plant with its engines and machines from the 1800s.
+The tour will give you a sense of the opulence and splendor of that period.
+There are also some ancient Maya ruins and relics.

-The hacienda also has a guest house that you can stay in for $2,000 pesos a night.
+The hacienda has rooms in a guest house that you can book for MXN$2,000 (US$118) a night.
 Breakfast, lunch, and dinner are extra.

 You can take a colectivo going to Uman from near Lucas de Galvez Market.
 Then in Uman, take a bus from the west side of the park in front of the church.
 This bus will drop you off in front of Hacienda Yaxcopoil.